MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Monadic Abstractions**

 Monadic custom CEs (with SCDUs used for creating builders) are employed where appropriate.
-If monadic function composition / ROP is used (functions from `FSharp.Core`, `FsToolkit`, and `FsToolkit.ErrorHandling`), it is recommended to limit its usage to the following functions: `Option.map/bind`, `Result.map/bind`, `Option.defaultValue`, `Option.orElseWith`, `Result.defaultValue/defaultWith`, `Result.sequence`, and `Result.mapError`.
+If monadic composition or ROP-style function composition are used - functions from `FSharp.Core`, `FsToolkit`, and `FsToolkit.ErrorHandling`, it is recommended to limit their usage to the following functions: `Option.map/bind`, `Result.map/bind`, `Option.defaultValue`, `Option.orElseWith`, `Result.defaultValue/defaultWith`, `Result.sequence`, and `Result.mapError`.

 **Avoid Non-Monadic Bind in Computation Expressions**

-When defining custom computation expressions, ensure that `Bind` satisfies monadic laws.
-If not, use an alias to avoid confusion.
+When defining custom computation expressions, ensure that `Bind` satisfies monad laws (left identity, right identity, and associativity).
+If `Bind` is designed to break these laws on purpose, use an alias to avoid confusion.

 **Asynchronous Code**